 And as you would imagine from a major national bank, Chase also offers a huge array of business credit cards, loans, and merchant services.
 Other than their accessibility and truly comprehensive offerings, Chase makes this list particularly for their low-cost small business checking account options.

-Chase offers three business checking accounts, but we’ll take a closer look at their Total Business Checking account, which works best for small or growing businesses.
+Chase offers three business checking accounts, but we’ll take a closer look at their Business Complete Checking account, which works best for small or growing businesses.
 Products and offerings differ depending on where you live, so let’s take a look at what a Seattle-based business owner would get with this particular Chase checking account:

 - Unlimited free electronic deposits